Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 - which genes/transcripts do these regions overlap?
 - how do these profiles compare to other relevant published ChIP profiles?

 In order to address these questions, we need to obtain relevant annotation data.
-Fortunately, Bioconductor provides functions that allow you to interface directly with public databases like *UCSC*, *Ensembl*, and *NCBI* to obtain the most up to date annotation data available. **This will be the focus of our next lesson**.
+Fortunately, Bioconductor provides functions that allow you to interface directly with public databases like *UCSC*, *Ensembl*, and *NCBI* to obtain the most up to date annotation data available. **Genome annotation will be the focus of our next lesson**.

+---

 ### Practical considerations: